peterashwell/finding-streetsigns/README.md

 -----------------------------------
 - Do sobel edge extraction then apply SIFT
 - Perhaps by writing edge\_loader
+- RESULT: This was shit.
+I don't think SIFT features like the extremeness of edges.
+Probably because they are based on gaussians
+- Try again with canny edge detection as a feature in the future

 Write code to bound box the parking signs
 -----------------------------------------